tigerManBot/backup_by_extension/README.md

 Files included
 --------------

 backup_by_extension.py:
-This backs up all the files with the entered extension type into a folder in the cwd.
+The program makes a new folder in the cwd called "extension_type_Backup_Folder and copies all the files with the chosen extension type to this folder.
+For example, if the chosen extension type is txt, the new folder's name will be txt_Backup_Folder.
+If this folder already exists, then a number is appended(and possibly incremented) to the folder name until a unique folder can be made.

 delete_by_extension.py:
 This deletes all the files with the entered extension type.